idkWorker13/ArrayMultithreading/README.md

 # ArrayMultithreading
-A simple Way to use Multithreading with Arrays or similar Objects
+A simple Way to use Multithreading with Arrays or similar Objects, or better said a simple multithreading loop

 Usage (see HelloWorld.java)